Celebrate the Red, White and Blue and create an easy wreath using a hose for your shed door, fence or gate to plant some garden charm.

 An old brass sprinkling nozzle was added to the hose to lend some vintage charm to the wreath.

-A red watering can hangs from the center of the wreath by a metal shower curtain ring, leftover from hanging the The Chain Gang.
+A red watering can hangs from the center of the wreath by a metal shower curtain ring, leftover from The Chain Gang.

 I used a chenille stem to make a bow for the wreath so I grabbed one to thread through a binder clip.
 The clip is an easy way to temporarily attach a pair of gardening gloves, using the stem to tie it on to the wreath.